thangphan3000/todo-docs/README.md

 ### Overview

-This diagram illustrates the CI/CD pipeline using GitHub Actions, Docker, AWS ECR, Trivy, and ArgoCD.
+This diagram illustrates the CI/CD pipeline using GitHub Actions, Docker, AWS ECR, Trivy, and Argo CD.

 ### Diagram